What’s the cost of insurance for an old house?

 Does your property’s age affect the likelihood of a burglary?

-Sometimes.
-In some areas, period properties will be particularly desirable and if your home commands a high price, thieves are likely to assume there will be rich pickings.
-At the other end of the scale, cheaper period homes occupied by students can also be an easy target for thieves.
-In addition to potentially lax security, there’s likely to plenty of laptops, phones and other gadgets lying around.
+At the other end of the scale, cheaper period homes occupied by students could also be an easy target for thieves.
+In addition to potentially lax security, there’s likely to be plenty of laptops, phones and other gadgets lying around.

 If a period property is badly maintained – for example, the doors and windows aren’t replaced or upgraded – it’s also likely to be an easy target for thieves.